Regression with I-priors: I-priors and FBM RKHSs

-The origin of an RKHS may be arbitrary, for example, if $f$ is in a canonical or in an FBM RKHS, then $f(0)=0$, which is undesirable for the purposes of this paper.
+The functions in an RKHS may be arbitrarily positioned, for example, if $f$ is in a canonical or in an FBM RKHS, then $f(0)=0$, which is undesirable for the purposes of this paper.
 To remedy this, an RKHS may be centered.
+The functions in a centered RKHS have zero mean.

-If $P$ is a probability distribution over $\cX$ and $X,X'\sim P$ are independent, a centered kernel is obtained as
+If $P$ is a probability distribution over $\cX$ and $X,X'\sim P$ are independent, a kernel $h$ over $\cX$ may be centered as follows: